sgothel/pandoc-buttondown-cgit/README.md

 The original stylesheet was written by [Ryan Gray in Februrary 2021](https://gist.github.com/ryangray/1882525).

+## Features

+If using the provided `cgit/filters/html-converters/pandoc_md2html.sh` via the given symbolic link to cgit's default `cgit/filters/html-converters/md2html`, all about pages using markup are rendered nicely.

+Note: cgit's `about-filter` hook `cgit/filters/about-formatting.sh` invokes `cgit/filters/html-converters/md2html`.

+Additionally, if using the provided `cgit/filters/syntax-highlighting.sh` via cgit's `source-filter` hook, html-converters are used for known extensions (markdown, rst, man, html, txt).
+Note: This filter hook also invokes `cgit/filters/html-converters/md2html` for markup.

 ## Motivation

 It was bothering me to have a broken incompatible markdown